 Are You A Role Model For Teen Drivers In Atlanta GA?

 Below you will find just a few examples of the types of adults identified in the report who can become a positive influence and voice to the topic and effectively engage teens driving:

 - Coaches: There is a big push for coaches to become involved in the program and become leaders when it comes to teen driving safety.

 - Teachers: More than ever, teachers are becoming more involved in empowering middle and high school students explore the physics of motion and understand the dangers of distracted driving through a two-part experiment.

-- Activity Directors: The Washington Traffic Safety Commision is using a private sector to incentivize high school activity directors, club leaders and other advisors to promote teen/parent conversations about marijuana and the dangers of drugged driving.
+- Activity Directors: The Washington Traffic Safety Commission is using a private sector to incentivize high school activity directors, club leaders and other advisers to promote teen/parent conversations about marijuana and the dangers of drugged driving.